 I have been exploring this stuff my entire life.
 Literally.
 Meaning, purpose, consciousness, psychology, religion, spirituality, self-help, happiness, suffering….
 I’ve read a lot about it, talked to a lot of different kinds of people, and experienced a lot — I’m a gray hair now!
 And here’s what I know: your heart is good.

 (I deleted a long dissertation-length follow-up, but suffice to say I can prove this to you in one phone call.
 Even if you had a bad childhood and have done bad things, your heart is good and you can access it.
-If you experienced trauma, therapy is likely to help you more than coaching.
-But you can find that clear heart inside.
+If you experienced trauma, therapy is likely to help you more than coaching, but you can find that clear, clean heart inside.
 Don’t give up.)

 Do you feel an obligation under this new title as a professional life coach to maintain the appearance of having your own life completely in order and under control?